StanfordSpezi/Spezi/README.md

 > [!NOTE]
 > The [Spezi Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/spezi-guide) and [Documentation Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/documentation-guide) guides define the requirements for Spezi-based modules, including terminology, hints, and examples on structuring your Spezi module, Swift Package, and surrounding repository.

-A ``Standard`` defines the key component that orchestrates the data flow in the application by meeting requirements defined by components.
+A ``Standard`` defines the key coordinator that orchestrates the data flow in the application by meeting requirements defined by modules.
 You can learn more about the ``Standard`` protocol and when it is advised to create your own standard in your application in the [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) documentation.

-A ``Component`` defines a software subsystem providing distinct and reusable functionality.
+A ``Module`` defines a software subsystem providing distinct and reusable functionality.
-Components can use the constraint mechanism to enforce a set of requirements to the standard used in the Spezi-based software where the component is used.
+Modules can use the constraint mechanism to enforce a set of requirements to the standard used in the Spezi-based software where the module is used.
-Components also define dependencies on each other to reuse functionality and can communicate with other components by offering and collecting information.
+Modules also define dependencies on each other to reuse functionality and can communicate with other modules by offering and collecting information.
 They can also conform to different protocols to provide additional access to Spezi features, such as lifecycle management and triggering view updates in SwiftUI using the observable mechanisms in Swift.
-You can learn more about components in the [`Component`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component) documentation.
+You can learn more about modules in the [`Module`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module) documentation.

-To simplify the creation of components, a common set of functionalities typically used by components is summarized in the ``Module`` protocol, making it an easy one-stop solution to support all these different functionalities and build a capable Spezi module.

 For more information, please refer to the [API documentation](https://swiftpackageindex.com/StanfordSpezi/Spezi/documentation).